finnagin/OperationsAndWorkflows/docs/lookup.md

 # lookup

 This operation adds knodes/kedges and (complete) results.
 It is equivalent to the workflow fill + bind + complete_results.
-Any constraints specified in the TRAPI must be respected.
+Any constraints attached to QNodes and QEdges specified in the TRAPI must be respected.
 Implementations of this operation are _unique_; their behavior is not fully-specified by the operation parameters.

 ### examples